team-listnr/text-to-speech-api/README.md

   `title` is a field to name your file.
 You can use this name to find the audio in your Listnr dashboard.

-  `narrationStyle` is a string representing the tone and accent of the voice to read the text.
+  `voiceStyle` is a string representing the tone and accent of the voice to read the text.
 Make sure the value for `narrationStyle` is supported by the voice in your request.
-Refer to the [Voices reference file](Voices.md) for more details.
+[Voices](##Voices)

   `globalSpeed` is a string in the format `<number>%`, where `<number>` is in the closed interval of `[20, 200]`.
 Use this to speed-up, or slow-down the speaking rate of the speech.

-  `pronunciations` is an array of key-value pair objects, where `key` is the source string (e.g. `"Listnr"`), and `value` is the target pronunciation (e.g. `"Listnr dot Tech"`).
-Use this when you want to customize the pronunciation of a certain word/phrase (e.g. your brand name).
+  `audioFormat` is a string representing the format of the audio file.
+The supported formats are `mp3` and `wav`.

-  `trimSilence` is a boolean value.
-When enabled, the audio will be trimmed to remove any silence from the end of the file.
+  `audioSampleRate` is a string representing the sample rate of the audio file.
+The supported sample rates are  `24000`, `48000`,

-  `transcriptionId` - Pass this to update an existing audio file
+  `audioKey` is a string representing the key of the audio file.
+This is used to update the same audio file.

 - Response (JSON):
   ```jsonc